Tougaloo College: Recent history

+Presidents

 Campus

 The campus is in Jackson, and in Madison County.
 The campus includes a Historic District, which comprises ten buildings that are each listed on the National Register of Historic Places.
-The Robert O. Wilder Building, built in 1860 and also known as "The Mansion" overlooks the ensemble of buildings forming the college's historic core.
+The Robert O. Wilder Building, built in 1860 and also known as "The Mansion", overlooks the ensemble of buildings forming the college's historic core.

 Woodworth Chapel, originally known as Woodworth Church, was built in 1901 by students.
 It was restored and rededicated in 2002.
 In September 2004, the National Trust for Historic Preservation awarded Tougaloo College the National Preservation Honor Award for the restoration of Woodworth Chapel.
 The restoration was also recognized by the Mississippi Chapter of the American Institute of Architects, who bestowed its Honor Award.
 Woodworth Chapel houses the Union Church, founded alongside the college as a Congregational Church.
 Today, it is one of two congregations of the United Church of Christ in Mississippi.
 Located in the heart of the campus beside Woodworth Chapel is Brownlee Gymnasium.
 Built in 1947, the building was named in honor of Fred L. Brownlee, former general secretary of the American Missionary Association.

 The college holds the prestigious Tougaloo Art Collection.
 It was begun in 1963, by a group of prominent New York artists, curators and critics, initiated by the late Ronald Schnell, Professor Emeritus of Art, as a mechanism to motivate his art students.
 The collection consists of pieces by African American, American and European artists.
 Included in the African-American portion of the collection are pieces by notable artists Jacob Lawrence, Romare Bearden, David Driskell, Richard Hunt, Elizabeth Catlett and Hale Woodruff.
 The 1,150 works in the Tougaloo Art Collection include paintings, sculptures, drawings, collages, various forms of graphic art and ornamental pieces.

 The Tougaloo Art Colony is another distinctive resource of the college.
 Begun in 1997 under the leadership of former College trustee, Jane Hearn, the Tougaloo Art Colony affords its participants exposure to and intensive instruction by artists.
 The Civil Rights Library and Archives are a part of Tougaloo College.
 Among their holdings are the original papers, photographs and memorabilia of movement leaders including Fannie Lou Hamer, Medgar Evers and Martin Luther King Jr. It contains the works of blues musician B.B.
 King.

 The college established the Medgar Evers Museum in 1996.
 The Evers family (trustee Myrlie Evers-Williams and her children with Medgar) donated their home to Tougaloo College for its historical significance.
 In 1996, the home was restored to its condition at the time of Mr. Evers' assassination in the driveway.
 It is operated as a house museum and is open to the public.
 In 2020, the home was acquired by the National Park Service and designated a national monument.